IDEA-Research/Grounded-Segment-Anything/README.md

 ![](./assets/gradio_demo.png)

-### :label: Grounded-SAM with Recognize Anything or Tag2Text for Automatic Labeling
+### :label: Grounded-SAM with RAM or Tag2Text for Automatic Labeling
 [**The Recognize Anything Model (RAM) and Tag2Text**](https://github.com/xinyu1205/Recognize_Anything-Tag2Text) exhibits **exceptional recognition abilities**, in terms of **both accuracy and scope**.

 It is seamlessly linked to generate pseudo labels automatically as follows: